numtide/treefmt/docs/configure.md

 -   `options` - an optional list of args to be passed to `command`.
 -   `includes` - a list of glob patterns used to determine whether the formatter should be applied against a given path.
 -   `excludes` - an optional list of glob patterns used to exclude certain files from this formatter.
--   `pipeline` - an optional key used to group related formatters together, ensuring they are executed sequentially against a given path.
--   `priority` - indicates the order of execution when this formatter is operating as part of a pipeline.
+-   `priority` - influences the order of execution.
 Greater precedence is given to lower numbers, with the default being `0`.

-> When two or more formatters in a pipeline have the same priority, they are executed in lexicographical order to
-> ensure deterministic behaviour over multiple executions.
+## Same file, multiple formatters?

+For each file, `treefmt` determines a list of formatters based on the configured `includes` / `excludes` rules.
+This list is then sorted, first by priority (lower the value, higher the precedence) and secondly by formatter name (lexicographically).

+The resultant sequence of formatters is used to create a batch key, and similarly matched files get added to that batch until it is full, at which point the files are passed to each formatter in turn.

+This means that `treefmt` **guarantees only one formatter will be operating on a given file at any point in time**.
+Another consequence is that formatting is deterministic for a given file and a given `treefmt` configuration.

+By setting the priority fields appropriately, you can control the order in which those formatters are applied for any files they _both happen to match on_.

 ## Supported Formatters